MauroMardones/SA_Krill/README.md

 ```
 📂 SA_Krill
-│── 📂 stest/          # Scripts to run the SS3 model
+│── 📂 stest/          # Scripts to run the SS3 model to reproduce
-│── 📂 Data/           # Icon data to reproduce exercise for stock assessment
 │── 📂 Figs/           # Output figures from the model
 │── 📂 Results/        # Processed results and reports
 │── 📄 README.md       # Project overview